 - The revised eighth edition of Foundations for Scientific Investing is available (ISBN 978-0-9951173-0-3),

-along with the second edition of Foundations for Scientific Investing: Multiple-Choice, Short-Answer, and Long-Answer Test Questions
+along with the third edition of Foundations for Scientific Investing: Multiple-Choice, Short-Answer, and Long-Answer Test Questions

 (ISBN 978-0-9941386-7-5).
 The latter book contains 580 questions and answers to reinforce the material in the book.

 Ordering details appear below.

-- This revised fifth edition lays a firm foundation for thinking about and conducting investment.
+- This revised sixth edition lays a firm foundation for thinking about and conducting investment.

 It does this by helping to build capital markets intuition and critical thinking skills.

 The material in this book is the product of 25 years of investment experience (personal and professional) and 20

 and 20+ painstaking years of destructive testing in university classrooms.
 Although the topic is